apaeffgen/PanConvert/docs/Xtras/Build_Instructions.md

 ## Running the Build-Script
 - Run pyinstaller Panconvert.spec
 - some usefull optins for all plattforms: --onefile --windowed
-- The programs have to be packaged: DMGMaker for Macos, Inno Setup for windows or Zipped for Linux
+- The programs have to be packaged: create-dmg for Macos, Inno Setup for windows or Zipped for Linux

 ## Known Issues:

+- Copy the QtWebEngineProcess.app directly into the MacOS section of the Bundle
+- Copy qtwebengine_devtools_resources.pak
+       qtwebengine_resources_100p.pak
+       qtwebengine_resources_200p.pak
+       qtwebengine_resources.pak
+       icudtl.dat
+       to the Resources folder of the Bundle.
 - The source code is not fully compatible with the --windowed option.
 Expect some glitches of autodetection of pandoc